 (6) Where an application under subsection (1) is determined by a person in the exercise of a power delegated by the Minister, or any condition imposed in relation thereto on the recommendation of the Council is not acceptable, the applicant may refer the matter in writing to the Minister and the Minister shall determine the matter and give directions accordingly.

-65. Continuing effect of Orders
+65. Continuing effect of orders

-(1) The carrying out of any works authorised or required pursuant to this Act does not affect the operation of an Order under this Part made prior thereto.
+(1) The carrying out of any works authorised or required pursuant to this Act does not affect the operation of an order under this Part made prior thereto.

-(2) Where any works are carried out on land to which an Order under this Part applies and as a consequence the terms of such an Order cease to be precisely apt the general tenor of that Order is to be deemed to continue to apply in relation to the land.
+(2) Where any works are carried out on land to which an order under this Part applies and as a consequence the terms of such an order cease to be precisely apt the general tenor of that order is to be deemed to continue to apply in relation to the land.

 Division 4 — Contraventions, defences, injunctions, etc.